Brand Team 101

 A brand team is a dedicated group of individuals who maintain and foster brand values at every level of an organization.
 Contrary to what you might think, the brand team does not only concern itself with the use of logos, fonts and colors.
-Instead, they adopt a comprehensive approach to bring the brand to life across all aspects of the company: upper management, i marketing decisions, the HR team, quality of customer interactions, and so on.
+Instead, they adopt a comprehensive approach to bring the brand to life by covering all aspects of the company: upper management decisions, marketing tactics and strategies, employee engagement activities, quality of customer interactions, and so on.
 All this happens with the primary focus on ideally demonstrating brand’s values to the stakeholders.

 To sum it up, here are the primary responsibilities of a brand team:

 a.
 Helping leaders lead by achieving brand goals